BattletechModders/RogueTech/CustomAmmoCategories/README.txt

-"BurningForestDesignMask":"DesignMaskBurningForest", - design mask for burning forest "BurnedForestDesignMask":"DesignMaskBurnedForest",  - design mask for burned forest "BurningTerrainDesignMask":"DesignMaskBurningTerrain" - design mask for burning terrain "BurningForestCellRadius":3, - size of hex cell in grid used for terrain effects supported values 3,4 (you should not change this until you know what doing)
-"BurningForestTurns":3, - rounds forest on fire
-"AdditinalAssets": ["nuked"], - additional assets for VFX to load on init "BurningForestStrength":30, - heat damage for burning forest
+"BurningForestDesignMask":"DesignMaskBurningForest", - design mask for burning forest "BurnedForestDesignMask":"DesignMaskBurnedForest",  - design mask for burned forest "BurningTerrainDesignMask":"DesignMaskBurningTerrain" - design mask for burning terrain "BurningForestCellRadius":3, - obsolete.
+You should avoid change this value "BurningForestTurns":3, - rounds forest on fire "AdditinalAssets": ["nuked"], - additional assets for VFX to load on init "BurningForestStrength":30, - heat damage for burning forest